First, Best, & Only

 - Largest graduate engineering program in CT and second-largest graduate engineering school in New England.

 - 97% five-year pass rate average for the fully Accredited Physician Assistant National Certifying Exam (PANCE).

 - Approximately 100% employment rate for engineers.

-- U.S. News & World Report named UB online programs among the best in the nation in 2018 (7th year on the list).
+- UB online programs were named among the best in the nation for the 7th straight year per USNWR* (2018).